gmonika-blip/my-aws-restart-journey/Labs/Security/Working with AWS CloudTrail/CloudTrail.md

 The root, sync, shutdown, and halt users are all standard OS users in Amazon Linux, so there were no other concerning user logins on this instance.

+**Task 5.2:** Updated SSH security

+1. Analyzed SSH settings on the instance.

+  I removed the OS user who hacked into the instance, but how did they manage to connect to the EC2 instance by using SSH in the first place?

+  The admin has been careful about who has access to the key pair file.

+However, maybe you should check the SSH settings on this instance.

+sudo ls -l /etc/ssh/sshd_config
+Notice the last modified timestamp for the file.
+This file was modified today!
+That is concerning.

+Run the following command to edit the SSH configuration file in the VI editor:

+sudo vi /etc/ssh/sshd_config
+Analyze the details of this file.
+Enter :set number to see the line numbers in this file.
+Notice on line 61 that password authentication is enabled.
+That is definitely not a security best practice!
+That means that anyone who knows (or can correctly guess) the username and password combination of an OS user can remotely access this instance without using an SSH key pair.
+This setting needs to be corrected.
+Move your cursor (using the arrow up or down keys) to the PasswordAuthentication yes line and comment it out.
+Tip: Enter a on your keyboard to enter edit mode in VI, and add a # character at the start of the line.

+Next, move your cursor to the #PasswordAuthentication no line (line 63) by using the arrow keys and uncomment this line (remove the # character).
+Choose the Esc key on your keyboard to exit edit mode.
+Save the changes, and exit the VI editor using the :wq command.
+Run the following command to restart the SSH service so that the changes go into effect:

+sudo service sshd restart
+Note: If running the command above interrupts your SSH connection, reestablish the SSH connection before continuing on to the next step.

+Finally, in the EC2 console, return to the Web Server security group settings.

+With the Web Server security group selected, go to the Inbound tab, and choose Edit.

+Delete the inbound rule that allows port 22 access from 0.0.0.0/0 (the one the hacker created).

+Save the change.

+Nice work!
+You have kicked the hacker out of this instance and remove the login account that they used.
+You also updated the SSH settings so that only users who have the correct key pair and the same source IP address as you can connect to it.